Scottie-M/MMM-MotionSensor/README.md

 OUT - To the GPIO pin you want to use (Default is 4)<br>
 VIN - To a 5V supply pin on the Raspberry Pi<br>
 <br>
-I soldered a 90 degree header on this and used Dupont jumper wires to connect.<br>
+I soldered a 90 degree header on this and used Dupont jumper wires to connect.<br><br>

 <img src="https://github.com/user-attachments/assets/80c9eb22-da5d-431f-bf85-09dd351db8c3" alt="RCWL-0516" width="500"> <br>
 <br>